vlonje20/devops-test-war/README.md

        <vi docker-compose.yml>
    - Paste the docker-compose file (see docker-compose file commit)

-Execute the commands
+Execute the commands:
    - <docker-compose config> = to validate the docker compose file
    - <docker-compose up -d> = To create your resources